 - NCP+

-- QCP+ (a.k.a.
-QCP-sscd)

 - QCP-n-qscd

 - QCP-l-qscd

+- QCP-l-psd2-qscd

 - Code Signing

 - EV Code Signing

 "Class B" refers to certificates whose private keys are generated using software.
-Regardless of certificate "Class", an identification of the Applicant and an acceptable official document proving the Natural Person's identity, is always checked.
 Possible Policy Identifiers for "Class B" Certificates are:

-- LCP - NCP
+- LCP

-- QCP
+- NCP

 - QCP-n

-- QCP-l
+- QCP-1 - QCP-l-psd2

 The Central Registration Authority may also rely on Affiliated Institutions for Identity Validation performed for Applicants affiliated with Greek Academic and Research Institutions.
 These institutions act as Enterprise RAs, and use secure authentication ways in order to verify the identity of Applicants.
-The affiliated institutions are compelled to have certified the identity of a user by means of an official document that bears the photograph of the beneficiary (e.g. police identity, passport, driving license, student identity card) and which is considered reliable by the familiar institution.
+The affiliated institutions are compelled to have certified the identity of a user via physical presence, by means of an official document that bears the photograph of the beneficiary (e.g. police identity, passport, driving license).
 Alternatively, the Central RA can execute the above process for any Applicant requesting a user certificate.

 If an Academic and Research Institution that an Applicant belongs to, has already performed a procedure to verify the Applicant's physical identity in the past (e.g. for the provision of an Institutional Electronic User Account or e-mail address), there is no need to repeat the procedure but a typical confirmation through the officially certified e-mail address of the user is considered sufficient.
-All requirements of section 4.2.1 apply.